open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 ### Analyze the agent overhead data

-After collecting data from multiple passes, you can compare averages using simple statistical tests to check for significant differences, or plot results in a chart.
+After collecting data from multiple passes, you can plot results in a chart or compare averages using statistical tests to check for significant differences.

 Consider that different stacks, applications, and environments might result in different operational characteristics and different agent overhead measurement